TBA, Ph.D, dean

 - Evidence of scholastic background that indicates ability to do satisfactory graduate work.
 Usually this is considered to be a B average.

 - Appropriate score on standardized test(s).
 Test score minimums are program dependent.
 International applicants, whose native language is not English, are required to take either the TOEFL or IELTS exam, unless they have attended and attained a degree from a United States institution.
 Consult the individual program requirement or the person directing that program for specified information.

 - A resume and a statement of academic or professional goals, appropriate to the specific program.

 - Specific admission requirements, including undergraduate G.P.A., of individual degree programs are listed in the individual programs’ information.

 - Admission to a program leading to a master's or doctorate degree is given only by the dean of the Graduate School when the following conditions are fulfilled:

 - The documentation required above is complete.

-- A positive recommendation is received from the graduate program director of the department or school involved.
+- A positive recommendation is received from the associate dean or graduate program director of the department or school involved.
 (A personal interview may be required.)

 - Students who fail to register in the first semester after admission, or who in the regular year-round program fail to register for a semester, or who in a summer-only program fail to register for a summer session, must seek re-admission from the dean of the Graduate School.